-The wind farm control building will be located within the substation compound and will measure 17.5 metres by 7.3 metres and six metres in height.
+The wind farm control building will be located within the substation compound and will measure 17.5 metres by 7.3 metres and 6 metres in height.
 This wind farm control building includes for both the Independent Power Provider (IPP) Control Building and the ESB Control Building.
-Layout, drainage detail and elevation drawings of the control building are included in Figure 4-15 and Figure 4-16.
-The wind farm control building will include staff welfare facilities for the staff that will work on the Proposed Project site during the operational phase of the project.
+Layout and elevation drawings of the control building are included in Figure 4-16.
+The wind farm control building will include staff welfare facilities for the personnel that will work on the Proposed Project during the operational phase of the project.
 Toilet facilities will be installed with a low-flush cistern and low-flow wash basin.
-Due to the specific nature of the Proposed Project, there will be a very small water requirement for occasional toilet flushing and hand washing and therefore the water requirement of the Proposed Project does not necessitate a potable source.
-It is proposed to either harvest rainwater from the roofs of the buildings or, alternatively, install a groundwater well adjacent to the substation in accordance with the Institute of Geologists Ireland, Guide for Drilling Wells for Private Water Supplies (IGI, 2007).
-The well will be flush to the ground and covered with a standard manhole.
-A pump house is not required as an in-well pump will direct water to a water tank within the roof space of the control building.
-Bottled water will be supplied for drinking, if required.
+Due to the specific nature of the Proposed Project, and the transient nature of those who will be working within the control building, there will be a very small water requirement for occasional toilet flushing and hand washing and therefore the water requirement of the Proposed Project does not necessitate a potable source.
+It is proposed to install a rainwater harvest system from the roofs of the Proposed Wind Farm buildings to facilitate the water requirement during the construction phase of the Proposed Project.